The best Speechify alternative for Mac in 2026

 Pros

-- System-wide — Safari, Notes, Slack, Mail, VS Code, Preview, anywhere
+- System-wide — works in Safari, Notes, Slack, Mail, VS Code, Preview, anywhere

 - No character cap, no metering, no quotas